galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 ![14 UMAP Plots coloured by expression of different genes.
 Plot 1 shows IL7R expression in clusters 0, 2, 4, 8, 10 and part of cluster 7.
 Plot 2 shows CCR7 expression in clusters 2, 8, and 10.
 Plot 3 shows CD14 expression mainly in cluster 1.
 Plot 4 shows LYZ expression in clusters 1, 6, and 9.
 Plot 5 shows high S100A4 expression in clusters 1 and 6 with medium expression in clusters 0, 4, 5, 7 and 9.
 Plot 6 shows MS4A1 expression in cluster 3.
 Plot 7 shows CD8A expression in clusters 4, 7, and 8.
 Plot 8 shows FCGR3A expression in clusters 5 and 6.
 Plot 9 shows MS4A7 expression in cluster 6.
 Plot 10 shows GNLY expression in cluster 5.
 Plot 11 shows NKG7 expression in clusters 5 and 7.
 Plot 12 shows FCER1A expression in cluster 9.
 Plot 13 shows CST3 expression in clusters 1, 6, 9, and 11.
 Plot 14 shows PPBP expression in cluster 11.](../../images/scrna-seurat-pbmc3k/seurat_FeaturePlot_CellTypeMarkers_SCT.png "UMAP plots showing expression of canonical markers for PBMCs (SCTransform)")

-If you used SCTransfrom, then you'll have more clusters to annotate.
+If you used SCTransform, then you'll have more clusters to annotate.
 We can use those additional T cell subtype markers to do this as our extra clusters represent different types of T cells.

-> <hands-on-title>Colour the UMAP Plot by Feature Expression</hands-on-title>
+> <hands-on-title>Colour the UMAP Plot by T Cell Marker Expression</hands-on-title>
 > 1. {% tool [Seurat Visualize](toolshed.g2.bx.psu.edu/repos/iuc/seurat_plot/seurat_plot/5.0+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Input file with the Seurat object"*: `rds_out` (output of **Seurat Run Dimensional Reduction** {% icon tool %})
 >    - *"Method used"*: `Visualize expression with 'FeaturePlot'`